Edric-Matwiejew/OpenQSWalk/README.md

 The program is designed to work with compressed sparse row (CSR) matrices (the Harwell-Boeing format is supported for import and export) has been parallelised using OpenMp.
 This mostly occurs in Nullarbor.f90.
 “Nullarbor” is a library supporting CSR matrix operations import and export.
 Its development was necessitated by the requirements of the assignment for which “ExpoAction” was coded.

-High on the To-Do list is the replacement of Nullarbor with a (presumably) more optimised library (i.e. BLAS).
+High on the To-Do list is the replacement of Nullarbor with a (presumably) more optimised library (i.e. Intel MKL Sparse BLAS).